morganwdavis/freebsd-digitalocean/README.md

 I'd love to get some feedback from others running and testing this just to make sure it's solid and has all features working well.
 After that, I could see making this an actual FreeBSD package.
 That is, of course, if DigitalOcean doesn't adopt something equivalent in their upcoming base images.

 ## Updates
-- July 28, 2016: This project was mentioned on [episode 152 of the BSD Now show](https://youtu.be/vcQPHHGnTwo?t=1h7m).
+- August 12, 2016: Added support for dynamically updated host file entries.
 - August 3, 2016: DigitalOcean now offers FreeBSD base images with ZFS support!
 Removed references for [performing your own standard memory-based FreeBSD installation](https://github.com/fxlv/docs/blob/master/freebsd/freebsd-with-zfs-digitalocean.md) in order to run bsdinstall so you can enable ZFS on the root filesystem.
+- July 28, 2016: This project was mentioned on [episode 152 of the BSD Now show](https://youtu.be/vcQPHHGnTwo?t=1h7m).